pi-star-2025/pi_star/map.md

 *Whenever you see circles, you know you are in a simulation, a branch of time*

-Understanding how the cirlces are created (the underlying shapes) helps you understand how you got there.
+Understanding how the circles are created (the underlying shapes) helps you understand how you got there.